By Splendor Eloke Young

 Explain without giving excuses.
 Two wrongs don’t make a right.
 Some parents start to apologize and then veer into excusing themselves because the child was in the wrong.
 A good way to apologize is doing it without apportioning blames or giving excuses for your actions.

 In addition, follow up with action.
-It’s a great deal to note that actions are what make asking for forgiveness effective.
+It’s a great deal to note that actions are what makes asking for forgiveness effective.
 Children listen to your actions than words.
 When apologizing to a child, do not make promises you cannot keep.
 If you have said “I am sorry’ let your actions really show that you mean every word.
 If we desire to build a cordial and transparent relationship with our children then, our actions and attitudes need to speak as loudly as our words.
 If we keep making the same mistake over and over again, our apologies will start to ring hollow.
 Apologies can become a normalized courtesy when you do not mean what you say so mean it before you utter it; learn that actions show that you truly mean it.

-Be age appropriate.
-You could also decide to be age appropriate in rendering your apology to your child.
+Be age-appropriate.
+You could also decide to be age-appropriate in rendering your apology to your child.
 If they’re little, physically get down on their level.
 You’re a lot bigger than a young child, so make yourself as physically approachable as you can.
 Squat, stoop or sit down.
 Make good eye contact.
 Hug your child.
 Your body communicates as well as your words, and a posture of humility communicates vast amounts to a young child that they’re not likely to verbally comprehend.
 If they’re bigger kids, you can use more words—just make sure they’re designed to show that mums screw up, and mums love their kids.

 In conclusion, every parent knows that pride is the middleman that comes in-between being wrong and rendering an apology but your ability to say “I am sorry” to that little child you have hurt, shows that you love your children more than your pride.
 Learn to apologize and let the pride slide as this can save not just the day but life-long relationship.